Home

 With sleep apnea surgery you have the risk of bleeding, problems with anesthesia, airway issues, or allergic reactions.

 Sleep Apnea Can Reappear After Couple of Years - Remember that some surgeries only lowers your apnea hypopnea index with 50% drop.
 If you have AHI 20, then with 50% drop after surgery you will have AHI of 10, which is a mild case.
 However, an untreated mild sleep apnea become severe after couple of years.
-You will still need CPAP, dental devices, or Rematee, to maintain the level of severity low.

 Benefits of Surgery for Sleep Apnea